 Under Peer Review

 - Esposito, C. The Emergence of Knowledge Production in New Places.
-[Preprint]
+[Preprint].
+Revise and resubmit.

 - Esposito, C., Side-by-Side Minimum Wage Experiments in Los Angeles County.
 In Preparation.
 With Edward Leamer (UCLA Anderson) and Jerry Nickelsburg (UCLA Anderson).